jruels/modern-cloud-bootcamp/labs/azure-vms/index.md

 3. Install IIS on a scale set VM by using DSC extensions

-#### Task 1: Identify an available DNS name for an Azure VM scale set deployment
+#### Identify an available DNS name for an Azure VM scale set deployment

 1. From the Azure Portal, start a PowerShell session in the Cloud Shell pane.